sap-tutorials/sap-build-process-automation/tutorials/spa-add-links-forms/spa-add-links-forms.md

      - Creating an automation to extract and read sales order details from an Excel file "25min"
      - Creating a decision to determine authorized approvers.
 "20 min"
      - Creating a visibility scenario for your business process.
 "15 min"
-     - Configuring SAP Build Workzone, standard edition for the visibility scenario.
+     - Configuring SAP Build Work Zone, standard edition for the visibility scenario.
 "30 min"
      - Configuring a form trigger in the SAP Launchpad to run a business process.
 "35min"

     <!-- border -->![Form](14.png)